Leah Purcell: Recognition, awards and honours

 Purcell was recipient of the Balnaves Fellowship in 2014, which allowed her to develop her play, The Drover's Wife, to be performed at the Belvoir in 2016.

 In the 2021 Queen's Birthday Honours, Purcell was appointed a Member of the Order of Australia for "significant service to the performing arts, to First Nations youth and culture, and to women".

 At the 14th Asia Pacific Screen Awards held in November 2021, she was awarded the Jury Grand Prize for her film The Drover's Wife, "not just for her singular vision in writing, directing, producing and starring in the film but for the journey to bring this remarkable story, viewed through the lens of a First Nations woman to the screen in its entirety".

 Purcell has appeared twice on ABC Television's Australian Story, once in 2002 and once in June 2022.

 In June 2022, Purcell was honoured with a star on Winton's Walk of Fame, which was unveiled during The Vision Splendid Outback Film Festival.

 In June 2024, Purcell was nominated for a TV Week Logie for Best Supporting Actress for The Lost Flowers of Alice Hart.

 Personal life

 Purcell's partner is Bain Stewart, who is also her business partner in Oombarra Productions.
 She has a daughter and two grandchildren.
 She believes that Stewart has been "a gift from the ancestors", as he has been such an important support to her through difficult times.

+On 4 September 2026, Purcell was awarded an Honorary Doctorate from Queensland's Queensland University of Technology for services to community.